The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets: Heterogeneous Effects and Other Economic Outcomes

-Panels A and B in Figure \ref{fig2_CATE_ATE} present earnings effects one year after job loss.
-The massive heterogeneity we find in this dimension is striking.
-Furthermore, we use our estimates to analyse whether workers with large one-year displacement losses also suffer from other adverse economic outcomes.

-Panels E and F of Figure \ref{fig2_CATE_ATE} relate the displacement loss deciles to the estimated \textit{risk of displacement} (using the estimated displacement propensity discussed in Section 3).
-Panel E plots the average risk by CATE decile after normalising the risk to $1$ in CATE Decile $1$.
+In this section, we study how the GRF-classification of one-year displacement losses relate to other adverse economic outcomes.
+Panel D of Figure \ref{fig2_CATE_ATE} studies the relationship to the estimated \textit{risk of displacement} (using the estimated displacement propensity discussed in Section 3).
+The figure plots the average risk by CATE decile after normalising the risk to $1$ in CATE Decile $1$.
 The relationship is monotonically negative and differences across deciles are substantial; the most resilient workers (in terms of earnings CATE) have a 40 percent lower estimated risk of displacement relative to the least resilient decile.
-As shown in Panel F, this pattern arises because workers with a high risk of displacement are heavily over-represented in the very lowest part of the CATE distribution; those with very large negative effects of displacement also experience a higher risk of displacement.

-Figure \ref{fig3_ATE_andY1Y0} shows how the effects of displacement evolve over time for workers across the distribution of CATEs.
+Figure \ref{fig3_ATE_andY1Y0} shows how the effects of displacement evolve over time across the distribution of CATEs.
 We use displacement events before 2010 to ensure a balanced panel, but this does not affect our conclusions.
 Panel A plots ATEs over time for CATE deciles $1$ (least resilient) and $10$ (most resilient), as well as for the $10$ percent of workers straddling the median.
-Short-run CATEs are strongly predictive of displacement losses throughout our 7-year follow-up period, suggesting that a short-run model is sufficient to capture most of the medium-run heterogeneity.\footnote{Estimating a separate GRF for $t+3$, gives CATE estimates that are highly correlated ($\rho=0.83$) with the estimates we use to classify workers here.} After $5$ years, earnings losses in Decile $1$ are four times larger than in Decile $10$, as compared to nine times larger in the first post-displacement year.
-Aggregating across the 7 years, the worst-affected decile is estimated to lose labour income corresponding to 1.98 years of pre-displacement labor earnings.
+Short-run CATEs are strongly predictive of displacement losses throughout our 7-year follow-up period, suggesting that a short-run model is sufficient to capture most of the medium-run heterogeneity.
+After $5$ years, earnings losses in Decile $1$ are four times larger than in Decile $10$, as compared to nine times larger in the first post-displacement year.
+Aggregating across the 7 years, the worst-affected decile is estimated to lose labor income corresponding to 1.98 years of pre-displacement labor earnings.
 This is five and a half times more than the loss of the least affected decile (0.36).

+Panels B to D in Figure \ref{fig3_ATE_andY1Y0} show outcomes over time relative to the event for treated and controls, separately for the top and bottom deciles as well as the median group.
+As the controls provide the counterfactual outcome for the treated, the differences between these series are identical to the ATEs.
+Annual earnings are normalized relative to the median CATE group in $t=-1$ to highlight pre-existing earnings differences.
+Pre-trends are perfectly matched within each decile even though they differ across deciles.